MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Total on device size for caching imagery tiles.
 Default: _100MB_.

+### Prefer removable storage

+Prefer removable storage for storing tiles.
+Requires restart of app to take effect, you will need to manually remove the existing tile cache if you change this.
+Default: _true_.

 ### Mapillary cache size

 Total on device size for caching Mapillary images.
 Default: _100MB_.